wellspringcp/wellspring/01-principles/01-principles.md

 - Finally in order to resolve information asymmetries and discourage fraud, laws which force the publication of component ingredients in a product or service (but not the method thereof) are a permissible exception to individual sovereignty.
 - The preparedness of the nation for war, as outlined in `SovWI` law.

-No other exceptions shall be recognized by this Constitution, including for example, natural disasters, non-communicable disease and climate change.
+No other exceptions to the sacrosanctness of the sovereignty of the individual over his/her private property shall be recognized by this Constitution, including causes like for example, natural disasters, non-communicable disease and climate change.
 Environmental protection mechanisms are specified elsewhere in this constitution.

 ### Rights protected by `WS`